 Applications to the Cornell Combined DVM/PhD Degree Program are reviewed by three separate admissions committees.
 The DVM Admissions Committee first reviews the applicants to determine admissibility to the DVM Program.
 The Graduate Field of Comparative Biomedical Sciences (CBS) also reviews applications for admissibility to the graduate program.
-Finally, the Dual Degree Oversight Committee reviews the applicants.
+Finally, the Combined Degree Oversight Committee reviews the applicants.
 All three committees must agree to support the student before the offer of acceptance is made.

 Combined DVM/PhD application has been developed.
 This application combines the requirements of each program

 into one document which can be accessed through the DVM Admissions web site.
 Prospective students wishing to be considered for the program will be required to

 identify this in the DVM application and to submit supplemental materials.

 The deadline for the VMCAS Application is October 2nd, 1pm EST. The deadline for the Cornell Supplemental Application is October 15th.

 The Combined DVM/PhD Program is highly competitive.
 The Admissions Committee is looking for students who have:

 Specific Admissions Information for Cornell Combined DVM/PhD Degree Program Candidates